Questions & Answers

 A production on this scale is not possible without many people to do the many jobs.

-Whilst suggestions are always welcome from members, there are many factors to take into consideration when deciding which play to perform – not least the usually large number of people who wish to take part.
+Whilst suggestions are always welcome from members, there are many factors to take into account when deciding which play to perform – not least the usually large number of people who wish to take part, as well as rights and royalties considerations.
 The EDS is not a democracy, however, and the play is always chosen and cast by the director.